Cerveku/Cerveku/WebSovellusArt/Readme.md

 I tried hard to make those but my brains didint work.
 I will fix it someday maybe if I see it necessery.

+But you can read existing data by just pressing show all employees button.

 G. Art Karimäki